 The easiest way to understand risk threshold rules is to start with a basic example.
 For detailed explanations of all available rule criteria, see below.

-Let’s say you want to be notified when a customer is adding a lot of new cards to their account, which can be an indicator of fraud.
+Let’s say you want to be notified when a customer is adding a lot of new cards to their account, which can be an indicator of a carding attack.
 Here’s how you might set up this rule:

 Alert Email Address: email@example.com